Huawei debate tests UK political integrity, independence

 "If the UK goes the other way, it may pay the price of not being able to access intelligence-sharing with the US, which it has been heavily dependent on," Cui said.

-Australia, as another Five Eyes country, has acceded to US requests by barring Huawei from building its 5G networks, a move that was considered as US interference and manipulation in Australia politics.
+Australia, as another Five Eyes country, has acceded to US pressure by barring Huawei from building its 5G networks, a move that was considered as US interference in Australia politics.

 "There is a consensus within the cybersecurity community that the perceived risks of Huawei 5G equipment don't make sense.
 Everything points to an economic trade war and not a cybersecurity risk," Kevin Curran, a professor at Ulster University, told the Global Times on Tuesday.